AI Oversight and Human Mistakes: Evidence from Centre Court: Setting and Data

 \subsubsection{Challenge Data Set}

 The Challenge data set was originally obtained from the ATP Tour and encompasses all challenges recorded during 35 tournaments across the initial three years following the introduction of Hawk-Eye (2006-2008).
 It captures comprehensive information on 2,784 challenges, including details about the players involved, the match itself, the specific point in the match when the challenge was made, and the outcome of each challenge.
+Of the 35 tournaments, we use the 28 that also appear in our Hawk-Eye Base dataset.
 In order to compile this data set, \textcite{Abramitzky2012} undertook the arduous effort of collecting and compiling umpire match sheets. \textcite{Abramitzky2012} acknowledge the selection problem involved in only observing the challenged points (around 2.6\% of total points).
-Nevertheless, they are able to draw inferences on the optimality of decision-making from the players standpoint by relying on the idea that a higher propensity to challenge implies challenging less conservatively.
+Nevertheless, they are able to draw inferences on the optimality of decision-making from the players' standpoint by relying on the idea that a higher propensity to challenge implies challenging less conservatively.
 However, without the point-by-point data, it is hard to assess the umpire's performance once Hawk-Eye review was active.
 By merging the first two data sets, we solve the aforementioned selection problem and gain information on what was originally called by the umpire crew.